 Ingredients

-• 14.5- ounce refried beans (or about 1 ½ cups homemade refried beans)
+• 14.5- ounce can pinto beans (or about 1 ½ cups canned or homemade refried beans)

-• 6 small tortillas (corn or flour)
+• 6 tortillas (corn or flour)

-• salsa, cheese, sour cream, and assorted taco topping as desired
+• Salsa, cheese, sour cream, and assorted taco topping as desired

 Instructions

-• Warm the tortillas: I find that it usually works best to wrap a small stack in a damp paper towel and warm for about 30 seconds in the microwave, flipping them over halfway through.
+• Warm the tortillas: I find it usually works best to wrap a small stack in a damp paper towel and warm for about 30 seconds in the microwave, flipping them over halfway through.

 • Serve with salsa, sour cream, chopped tomatoes, and/or cheese on the side as desired.